Martlark/flask-serialize/README.md

     timestamp_fields = ['updated', 'timestamp']

-list of property names that are relationships to be included in serialization --
+Relationships list of property names that are to be included in serialization --
     relationship_fields = []

 In default operation relationships in models are not serialized.
 Add any relationship property name here to be included in serialization.

-add your own serialization converters here
+Serialization converters
 --

 column_type_converters = {}